 Tacrolimus use while Breastfeeding

-Drugs containing Tacrolimus: Prograf, Protopic, Hecoria, Astagraf XL
+Drugs containing Tacrolimus: Prograf, Protopic, Envarsus XR, Hecoria, Astagraf XL

 Tacrolimus Levels and Effects while Breastfeeding